firebase/geofire-java/README.md

 #### Updating the query criteria

-The GeoQuery search area can be changed with `setCenter` and `setRadius` key exited and key entered events will be fired for keys moving in and out of the old and new search area respectively.
+The GeoQuery search area can be changed with `setCenter` and `setRadius`.
+Key exited and key entered events will be fired for keys moving in and out of the old and new search area respectively.
 No key moved events will be fired, however, key moved events might occur independently.